by David Salman

 Bulbs and perennials are great companion plants.
 Mixing bulbs in with taller, late spring/early summer blooming perennials will also help to camouflage the bulb's foliage as they go dormant.
 Groundcovers like Thymus and Veronica are also excellent bulb companions.
 Imagine a carpet of color with lots of colorful bulbs popping through!

-Lycoris radiata (Naked Ladies) - This incredible bulb has been cultivated for centuries and originates from China, Korea and Nepal.
+Red Spider Lily - This incredible bulb has been cultivated for centuries and originates from China, Korea and Nepal.
 These deer, rabbit and gopher-proof bulbs require a couple of growing seasons to re-establish themselves and bloom.
 But the wait is worth it when these spectacular plants come into fall flower.
-The foliage follows the following spring, hence the common name "naked ladies", blooming without their leaves.
+The foliage follows the following spring.

 Hyacinth orientalis (Fragrant Hyacinth) - These fragrant beauties are a mid-spring delight blooming in shades of blue, pink and white.
 Deer, rabbit and gopher resistant too.